oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 				* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
 				* `BASELINE_1_1` - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
 			* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
+			* `nvmes` - The number of NVMe drives to be used for storage.
+A single drive has 6.8 TB available.
 			* `ocpus` - The total number of OCPUs available to the instance.
 		* `source_details` -
 			* `boot_volume_id` - The OCID of the boot volume used to boot the instance.